WesWedding/Translation2024-Lights/README.md

 In addition to using your IDE of choice (VSCode, Arduino IDE 2.0, etc) you'll need some libraries in order to successfully compile.
 One of the libraries is not currently on the Arduino Library Manager (yet), and will require some additional steps.

 ### ESP8266 Board Package
-This code uses a PolledTimeout available via the ESP8266 board library.
+This code uses a PolledTimeout class, available via the ESP8266 board library.
 This class is available when compiling for the Adafruit Feather HUZZAH, but would require a replacement if you are trying to compile for another board.

-### Adafruit_Neopixel
+### Adafruit_NeoPixel
 The library to make the NeoPixels do their thing; not much explanation required.
 Get it via the Arduino Library Manager or Github here: https://github.com/adafruit/Adafruit_NeoPixel.

 ### Tweenduino (manual install required)